 This call solicits for Experiments to validate advanced solutions for controlling wireless networks using the WiSHFUL software platforms and unified programming interfaces (UPIs), and using the facilities and hardware supported by the WiSHFUL Consortium.

 These Experiments should be of a short duration (maximum 6 months).
-Experiments can be inspired by, but not limited to, the example showcases below, currently implemented or being implemented by the WiSHFUL consortium:
+Experiments can be inspired by, but not limited to, the example showcases implemented by the WiSHFUL consortium or by experimenters in previous Open Calls.